alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

 ### Single Sign On

-Tempo does not have built in SSO.
+Tempo-Query does not have built in SSO.
 In order to provide SSO, this deployment leverages Authservice

 1. Create a Tempo client
    - Change the following configuration items